csc-training/summerschool/hpc-ai/demo/Readme.md

 See [GPU-accelerated machine learning](https://docs.csc.fi/support/tutorials/gpu-ml/) documentations on LUMI for more information.

+## Tasks
+Now it's time to run some trainings.
+There are three tasks to be compeleted.
+For each task, remember to monitor the GPU with opening an overlapping job and using `rocm-smi`.
+Does the calculations we did during the lecture match the VRAM usage?
+Also, don't forget to look at the Slurm output file which prints information about the training time.

 ## Task 1

 In the first task, we will use one single GPU to train the model Starting with `train_cifar100.py` and familiarize yourself with the codebase.